Feel free to email me at shawn@yamtam.nyc if you would like to discuss any of this anytime.

 Outside Manhattan

-If you must see a beach, Coney Island is a long ride to the end of the orange or yellow
+If you must see a beach, Coney Island is a long ride to the end of the orange or yellow lines.
+But the reward, if you go there, is Luna Park, baseball parks, and the aquarium, all very fun, plus Nathan's Famous, where the hotdog contest happens every July 4th.

-Over in Queens (Astoria, N/W) is Museum of Moving Image, Broadway Museum, along with
+Over in Queens (Astoria, N/W) is Museum of Moving Image, Broadway Museum, along with many restaurants, hookah bars, parks, and entertainment.

 In Queens, Flushing Meadows Park and the Queens Museum are great, and the Unisphere is nice.